celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/Glossary.rst

     program
         A sequence of instructions that specifies to a computer actions and computations to be performed.

+    programmer
+        A person who writes, edits or maintains programs, using a programming language (such as Python).

     programming language
          A vocabulary and set of grammatical rules for instructing a computer or computing device to perform specific tasks.